 Or any number of medical conditions that could cause one to suffer from a long-term protein deficiency.

 That if you do only suffer from Cyclical Edema, then there’s a really good chance that you don’t also suffer from one of these other more “serious” pre-existing medical condition which means that we now just need to make sure that the life insurance underwriter who will be reviewing your life insurance application understands this.

 Which is why…

-We here at IBUSA like to ask many of the same questions that a life insurance underwriter might want to ask so that when he or she reviews your life insurance application, he or she will have all of the answers they will need in order to make up their mind.
+We here at IBUSA like to ask many of the same questions that a life insurance underwriter might want to ask so that when he or she reviews your life insurance application, he or she will have all of the answers they will need to make up their mind.

 What kind of information will the insurance companies ask me or be interested in?

 Common questions you’ll likely be asked may include:

 - When were you first diagnosed with Cyclical Edema?